mikkosyrjasuo/UNIS-ionosonde/Arduino/README.md

 `stty inlcr </dev/ttyUSB0`

-### TODO
+If one uses the normal USB-cable, any time the receiving logger (Raspberry PI) opens the device in linux e.g. `/dev/ttyUSB0`, Arduino will automatically reset.
+This is definitely not the desired behaviour as the logger should only monitor the status.

-* The serial communication to the logger needs to be done via the actual serial port rather than via the Arduino's normal USB-serial.
-The reason is that every time one opens the device in linux e.g. `/dev/ttyUSB0`, Arduino will automatically reset (which is not what we want)
+Arduino Ethernet is programmed with a special USB-serial cable (5V FTDI) and the DTR pin is used for resetting the Arduino.
+The most straightforward way to prevent the logger from resetting the Arduino is to simply leave this pin unconnected.
+I did this by swapping the 6-pin header to a 5-pin one (the centremost pin is DTR).
+For Arduinos with a an actual USB port, one could probably use the TxD and RxD pins (D0 and D1) in similar fashion with a FTDI cable.
+I have not tested this, though.